xzan-web/revagent/ARCHITECTURE.md

 2. Move page-specific components to respective features
 3. Move reusable components to `shared/components/`
 4. Update import paths to use new aliases
-5. Organize styles into feature modules
+5. Style components using Tailwind utility classes

 ### Adding a New Page/Feature:
 1. Create feature folder: `features/[feature-name]/`
-2. Add feature components with co-located styles
+2. Add feature components styled with Tailwind
 3. Create route in `app/` that imports from feature
 4. Add feature-specific types, hooks, and utilities as needed
 5. Update navigation to include new page